great-expectations/great_expectations/docs/features/conditional_expectations.rst

 Data Docs
 *********

 Conditional Expectations are displayed differently from standard Expectations in the Data Docs.
-Each Conditional Expectation is qualified with *if 'condition_string', then values must be...*
+Each Conditional Expectation is qualified with *if 'row_condition_string', then values must be...*

 .. image:: ../images/conditional_data_docs_screenshot.png

-If *'condition_string'* is a complex expression, it will be split into several components for better readability.
+If *'row_condition_string'* is a complex expression, it will be split into several components for better readability.

 *********************
 Scope and Limitations
 *********************

-While conditions can be attached to most Expectations, the following Expectations cannot be conditioned by their very nature and therefore do not take the :code:`condition` argument:
+While conditions can be attached to most Expectations, the following Expectations cannot be conditioned by their very nature and therefore do not take the :code:`row_condition` argument:

 * :func:`expect_column_to_exist <great_expectations.dataset.dataset.Dataset.expect_column_to_exist>`
 * :func:`expect_table_columns_to_match_ordered_list <great_expectations.dataset.dataset.Dataset.expect_table_columns_to_match_ordered_list>`